ScilifelabDataCentre/pathogens-portal/doc/architecture/decisions/0002-pathogens-portal-2-0-architecture.md

 ### Workflows to Update Content
-- **Static content**: Manual edits by Team Freya with direct deployment
+- **Static content:** Manual edits in the codebase by Team Freya followed by new deployment.
-- **Dynamic data**: Users upload raw data to BlobServer.
-Team Freya then configures automated scripts and cron jobs to transform and visualise the data.
-Team Freya also has some json files in Blobserver (related to events and funding opportunities, for example) that the team update and are read directly from Blobserver in Hugo, meaning that content appears dynamic.
+- **Dynamic user data:** Users upload raw data to Blobserver.
+Team Freya configures automated scripts and cron jobs to transform and visualise the data in the static pathogen portal.
+- **Dynamic team data:** Team Freya updates json files in Blobserver (related to events and funding opportunities, for example) which are analysed and injected directly into Hugo via the embedded JavaScript code to make the content appear dynamic.

 ![Updating data workflow in current Pathogens Portal](../../figures/0002-CurrentActivityDiagram.png)